 What “local-first” actually means in smart home tech

 Local-first isn't just a buzzword.
-Here is what it means, what it doesn't mean, and why it matters when buying devices.
+Here's what it means, what it doesn't mean, and why it matters when buying devices.

-“Local-first” gets used too loosely in smart home marketing, so here is the version that actually matters:
+“Local-first” gets used too loosely in smart home marketing, so here’s the version that actually matters:

 A local-first smart home is one where the important parts of your setup continue to function without constant dependence on a vendor cloud.